ngadiyar93/ngadiyar93/README.md

 ### Open-Source Projects
 - __Electric machine modeling framework ([eMach](https://github.com/Severson-Group/eMach)):__
-I am one of the developers of eMach where I focus on interfacing Infolytica MagNet and JMAG with Matlab. eMach was successfully used with Matlab's GA toolbox to optimize axial flux machines for my research.
+I am one of the developers of eMach where I focus on interfacing SimCenter MAGNET and JMAG with Matlab, and a lot of documentation. eMach was successfully used with Matlab's GA toolbox to optimize axial flux machines for my research.

 - __Matlab to LT Spice ([Matlab2LTSpice](https://github.com/ngadiyar93/Matlab2LTSpice)):__
 This repository is a result of interesting discussions with Sangwhee Lee, a fellow graduate student at WEMPEC over the course of three semesters.